muditsingal/dual_boot_management/README.md

 <p>Before we begin, I would like to give a few disclaimers:</p>

 <ol>
-    <li>You might face issues while booting with your original OS (eg. Windows), as the BIOS may not be able to detect all necessary partitions (grub bootloader).
+    <li>You might face issues while booting with your original OS (eg. Windows), as the BIOS may not be able to detect all necessary partitions (grub bootloader).</li>
-    <li>Make sure you use a USB 3.0+ device and port for optimal speeds.
+    <li>Make sure you use a USB 3.0+ device and port for optimal speeds.</li>
     <li>Have a backup ready of your most important files.
-As suggested for all new dual boot setups, its best to have a backup in case things go sideways.
+As suggested for all new dual boot setups, its best to have a backup in case things go sideways.</li>
     <li>You will need 2 USB ports - One for the external SSD and another for the bootable pendrive.
-You can use a USB hub if necessary.
+You can use a USB hub if necessary.</li>
 </ol>

 <p>Now to the good stuff!
 Follow these steps for setting up dual boot using an external SSD:</p>

 <ol>
-    <li>Buy an external SSD with ample storage capacity something like: <a href="https://a.co/d/dfzWilH">example SSD</a> should do.
+    <li>Buy an external SSD with ample storage capacity something like: <a href="https://a.co/d/dfzWilH">example SSD</a> should do.</li>
-    <li>Mount both the external SSD and the bootable USB into your PC and restart your PC into the BIOS boot menu.
+    <li>Mount both the external SSD and the bootable USB into your PC and restart your PC into the BIOS boot menu.</li>
     <li>Now follow the same steps that you would to setup a normal dual boot system.
-Carefully select the external SSD as the partition for installing your Linux Distro.
+Carefully select the external SSD as the partition for installing your Linux Distro.</li>
-    <li>After your Linux installation is done, restart into the BIOS boot menu while ensuring that the external SSD is mounted to your system.
+    <li>After your Linux installation is done, restart into the BIOS boot menu while ensuring that the external SSD is mounted to your system.</li>
-    <li>Select the Linux distro that matches the name of your boot media.
+    <li>Select the Linux distro that matches the name of your boot media.</li>
 </ol>

 <p>Congratulations!
 You can now work in your favorite Linux distro without running out of space.